Great Accelerations: Just How Much Will We Spend On GenAI Again?

 During the Antares launch, AMD chief executive officer Lisa Su said that the company was revising its forecasts for the market for AI accelerators in the datacenter – which includes GPUs and other devices and very likely allocates some of the spending on CPUs to AI work as will actually happen in the real world.
 The revision was eye popping, and it has had us scouring the market researchers of the world for some kind of validation or alternative opinion because of the largesse that AMD said it expected.

 To be specific, a year ago, AMD was projecting the total addressable market for datacenter AI accelerators was on the order of $30 billion in 2023 and would grow at around a 50 percent compound annual growth rate through the end of 2027 to more than $150 billion.
-This sounded like a lot of money, but with the revision a year and a half later, Su said that AMD was pegging the market AI accelerators in the datacenter at $45 billion this year and that it would grow at a more than 70 percent CAGR out through 2027 to reach more than $400 billion.
+This sounded like a lot of money, but with the revision a year later, Su said that AMD was pegging the market AI accelerators in the datacenter at $45 billion this year and that it would grow at a more than 70 percent CAGR out through 2027 to reach more than $400 billion.

 Now, remember, this forecast is just for the AI accelerators.
 Not the server hosts, not the interconnect, not the main memory and flash on the hosts, not any software or services for the AI platforms being built.
 We have been chewing on this, and it still sounds too big to be true.
 (The IT world could go crazier than it is now, of course, and this model seems to suggest that is indeed what will happen.)